ibm-cloud-architecture/refarch-integration/docs/service-mesh.md

 # Microservice mesh
-In this note we are grouping the studies around microservice to microservice communication with kubernetes deployment.
+In this note we are grouping the studies around microservice to microservice communication with Kubernetes deployment.
 We are addressing:
-* how ingress controller helps inside kubernetes
+* how ingress controller helps inside Kubernetes
 * how API gateway helps for API management and service integration
 * how to expose service in hybrid cloud
 * how to discover service